sykoravojtech/portfolio/README.md

 # MyMind - Vojtěch Sýkora's Portfolio

+Just add commit and push and run `npm run deploy`

 Welcome to **MyMind**, the dynamic portfolio website of **Vojtěch Sýkora**.
 This portfolio showcases my work and achievements, built with **ReactJS**, **Tailwind CSS**, and **Firebase** for backend integration.
 It is optimized for a seamless experience across both desktop and mobile devices.

 ## 🌐 Live Preview

-Explore the live portfolio [here](https://sibisiddharth8.github.io/portfolio-react/).
+Explore the live portfolio [here](https://sykoravojtech.github.io/portfolio/).

 ## ⚠️ Important Notice